WPManageNinja/fluent-affiliate-docs/guide/integrations/memberpress-integration-with-fluentaffiliate.md

 This guide will walk you through the simple steps to integrate MemberPress with FluentAffiliate.

 > [!NOTE]
+> MemberPress is a pro feature of FluentAffiliate.
+To use it, you need FluentAffiliate Pro.
+>
 >To get started, you must first install and activate the MemberPress plugin on your WordPress website.

 ## Enable MemberPress in FluentAffiliate